Steady-states and response functions of the periodically driven O(N) scalar field theory: Model and large- limit

 \section{Model and large-$N$ limit}

 We consider a O($N$)-symmetric field theory for a real, $N$-component order parameter $b_{\alpha}$, where $\alpha=1,...,N$, described by the Lagrangian

 where $b^2\equiv \sum_{\alpha}b_{\alpha}^2$, and $u>0$.
 We assume then that the parameter $r$, which in equilibrium describes the distance from the critical point, is periodically driven as in Eq.~\eqref{eq: rt definition}.
 Model~\eqref{eq: b potential} can describe the dynamics of several order parameters that are not associated with a conserved quantity, such as an antiferromagnetic order parameter for $N=3$.
 Even though a superconducting order parameter is usually the conjugate variable of a conserved quantity, that is the particle number, model~\eqref{eq: b potential} can also be employed for $N=2$ to describe the dynamics of the superconducting order parameter in the Bose-Hubbard model~\cite{Dai22} or in the attractive Fermi-Hubbard model near integer filling, where a particle-hole symmetry emerges.
-Furthermore, model~\eqref{eq: b potential} can be thought of as an effective theory for the Goldstone modes in a superfluid~\cite{Bogoliubov1947,Anderson1958} or in a superconductor, provided that the electromagnetic field is regarded as non-dynamical~\cite{AmuNote}.

 In order to avoid infinite heating due to the periodic drive, we assume that the order parameter is coupled to a Markovian thermal bath at temperature $T$.
 The equation of motion of the field $b_{\alpha}$ is then given by the Langevin equation